 Want to join the movement for housing justice?
 Join our crew of volunteers as a hotline counselor, and get trained on tenant's rights!

-The next scheduled training, over two days, is:
+The next scheduled two day training (both days required) is:

 We aim to help build an anti-racist, feminist, multiracial, anti-oppressive tenant movement.
 This means we do not tolerate racism, homophobia, ableism, transphobia, islamophobia, classism, cis-sexism, or sexism.
 We also hope to continue working to make this event, and our office, as accessible as possible to everyone who is interested in being part of the fight for housing justice.